lambdaclass/concrete/ROADMAP.md

     facts are compiler errors.
 Unmigrated families may still be absent only while their migration flag says so.

-    Ledger substrate requirements: use a `Std.HashMap`-style implementation, not a linear assoc list; define `FactKey` over `SourceKey` nodes and edges/roles (not `ExprId` only — a pass-agreement endpoint is a parameter, not an expression); keep `insertFact`, `requireFact`, and `lookupFact` as
+    `CompilerDB` substrate requirements: use a `Std.HashMap`-style implementation, not a linear assoc list; define `FactKey` over `SourceKey` nodes and edges/roles (not `ExprId` only — a pass-agreement endpoint is a parameter, not an expression); keep `insertFact`, `requireFact`, and `lookupFact` as